PhotoPay/photopay-android/README.md

 ##### `String getParsedResult(String parserGroupName, String parserName)`
 Returns the parsed result provided by parser with name `parserName` added to parser group named `parserGroupName`.
 If parser with name `parserName` does not exists in parser group with name `parserGroupName` or if parser group does not exists, returns `null`.
 If parser exists, but has failed to parse any data, returns empty string.

+##### `Object getSpecificParsedResult(String parserName)`
+Returns specific parser result for concrete parser with the given parser name in default parser group.
+For example, date parser which is represented with `DateParserSettings` can return parsed date as `Date` object.
+It is always possible to obtain parsed result as raw string by using *getParsedResult(String)* or *getParsedResult(String, String)* method.
+If parser with name `parserName` does not exists in default parser group, returns `null`.
+If parser exists, but has failed to parse any data, returns null or empty string.

+##### `Object getSpecificParsedResult(String parserGroupName, String parserName)`
+Returns specific parser result for concrete parser with the given parser name in the given parser group.
+For example, date parser which is represented with `DateParserSettings` can return parsed date as `Date` object.
+It is always possible to obtain parsed result as raw string by using *getParsedResult(String)* or *getParsedResult(String, String)* method.
+If parser with name `parserName` does not exists in parser group with name `parserGroupName` or if parser group does not exists, returns `null`.
+If parser exists, but has failed to parse any data, returns null or empty string.

 ##### `OcrResult getOcrResult()`
 Returns the [OCR result](https://photopay.github.io/photopay-android/com/microblink/results/ocr/OcrResult.html) structure for default parser group.